 You were staring into your dog’s eyes earlier today and it hit you - he deserves the world.
 What better way to show your appreciation for his unconditional love than taking him to the most dog-friendly restaurant in LA - The Morrison.
 The Atwater gastropub doesn’t just have a great front patio for your pooch, they have an entire “Doggy Menu” where the bone selections come out on a silver platter.
 That’s real.
 For you, the burger is the way to go, but unfortunately it just comes out on a regular plate.

 There are very few things more naturally euphoric to humans than beer and dogs, and at Golden Road, you get them both at the same time.
-There’s a large outdoor space covered in fake grass for the dogs, a shaded “doggie deck,” complimentary dog beds, plenty of water bowls, and even biscuits for $5 a bag.
+There’s a large outdoor space covered in fake grass for the dogs, a shaded “doggie deck,” complimentary dog beds, plenty of water bowls, and even dog biscuits by the bag.
 And, of course, all the Golden Road brews for you.

 Your dog’s a star.
 You know, she knows it, we all know it.
-And there’s no better place to give her the attention she deserves than at Joan’s On Third.
-The 3rd St. marketplace is a full-out brunch apocalypse, but no one can deny that great sidewalk-facing patio.
-People will definitely stop and ask to take pictures, but that’s just what your little princess ordered.
-As for you, you’re already knee-deep in that Chinese Chicken Salad.
+And there’s no better place to give her the attention she deserves than at Joan’s on Third.
+The 3rd St. marketplace is still one of the most popular lunch spots in Beverly Grove with an expanded patio full of people giving your little princess her moment in the spotlight.
+As for you, you’re already knee-deep in one of their excellent salads.

 You and Bingo killed it at Griffith Park today, but you both need some cold water and a snack fast.
-The Trails sits at the base of Griffith, and is the ideal spot to recharge in a low-key atmosphere when you just aren’t feeling the brunch chaos of Los Feliz.
-It’s essentially just a walk-up window in a little cabin, but the menu is surprisingly solid with its avocado sandwich being a true must-order.
+The Trails sits at the base of Griffith, and is the ideal spot to recharge in a low-key atmosphere if you aren’t feeling comfortable with the brunch chaos of Los Feliz.
+It’s essentially just a walk-up window in a little cabin, but the menu is surprisingly solid, and the avocado sandwich is a real must-order.

 There’s really no better feeling in the world than a day at the beach with your BFF/dog.
-And after a few hours of frolicking in the sand at one the most underrated beaches in LA (Playa Del Rey), you’re both looking for some quick r&r.
-Playa Provisions is technically four restaurant concepts in one, with different sections open at different times of the day.
-But if you’re there in the morning and afternoon, nothing can beat that casual little patio and one of their housemade pastries.
+And after a few hours of frolicking in the sand at one the most underrated beaches in LA (Dockweiler), you’re both looking for some quick R&R. Playa Provisions is an excellent all-day restaurant with a large new parking lot patio perfect for eating pastries and loving your dog unconditionally.